jdesrosiers/resourceful/README.md

 to view and manipulate any Hyper-Schema driven resource without the need to write any front-end code.

 ### Jsv4
 Jsv4 is a JSON Schema validator.
-QuickRest uses it validate request JSON based on the Hyper-Schemas you write.
+Resourceful uses it validate request JSON based on the Hyper-Schemas you write.

 ### silex-conneg-provider
 No silex REST/HTTP application is complete without the silex-conneg-provider or something like it.
 This service